Meet the Governors

 Peter le Conte has worked in and headed large marketing agencies for most of his career, providing sales promotion and direct marketing solutions to blue-chip corporates.
 Peter was Chair of one of the Advertising Standard Authority's committees and is a Fellow of, and former Chair of, the Institute of Sales Promotion.
 For the last several years Peter has been running his own marketing services and graphic design business.
 Peter is married with 2 children.

-Peter is Chair of The Henley College Corporation and is Chair of the Governance & Search, Remuneration and Quality & Standards committees and is the curriculum link governor for ICT & Computing and Engineering.
+Peter is Chair of The Henley College Corporation and Chair of the Governance & Search and Remuneration Committees.

 VICE CHAIR OF THE CORPORATION